tjkandala/baahuDocs/docs/soundcloud.md

 We will create two machines for this page: "big player" machine and "comment input" machine.

 For the sake of the tutorial, the "big player" machine will be almost identical to the "search result" machine.
-In a true SoundCloud clone, you would implement a waveform timeline; its associated challenges are out of scope for a baahu tutorial.
+In a true SoundCloud clone, you would implement a waveform timeline; its associated challenges are out of scope for a Baahu tutorial.

 Let's model the comment input machine: